visageeee/alephone-sprintathon/README.md

 ## Bullet time

 Bullet time temporarily slows the action while leaving the player responsive.
-While active it applies:
+While active it applies graphic and audio distortions.

-- Radial motion blur
-- Increased contrast and color grading
-- Slight FOV narrowing
-- Slowed gameplay sounds and liquid animation
-- Slowdown, speedup and heartbeat audio

 Bullet time is bound to **B** by default.
 It can also be configured to activate automatically during dodge moves.

 ## Realistic reloading